How to Find and Choose a Financial Advisor in 7 Steps

 One rule of thumb to never underestimate is your level of comfort with an advisor.
 Many firms and advisors offer free initial consultations for this same reason, so be sure to take advantage of this opportunity and shop around after narrowing your list to two or three options.

-• “Do you offer any introductory services so I can work with you on a temporary basis before fully committing?”
+2. “Do you offer any introductory services so I can work with you before fully committing?”
+A trial engagement is the lowest-risk way to evaluate fit.

-Knowing how an advisor is paid can help you identify any potential conflicts of interest and ensure you’re comfortable with the fee structure.
+3. “How are you compensated?”
+Reveals potential conflicts of interest and ensures you’re comfortable with the fee structure.

-• “Do you work with CPAs or estate attorneys?”
+5. “Do you work with CPAs or estate attorneys?”
+Advisors who coordinate with other professionals deliver better-integrated advice, especially for complex situations.

-• “How will you determine which investments are right for me?”
+6. “How will you determine which investments are right for me?”
+Tells you whether recommendations are tailored to your goals and risk tolerance, or one-size-fits-all.

 Additional tips for finding a financial advisor near you